simongog/sdsl-lite/README.md

 Lots of time was spent implementing the many features of the library.
 If you use the library in an academic setting please cite the following paper:

-_Simon Gog, Matthias Petri:
+Simon Gog, Matthias Petri:
-Optimized Succinct Data Structures for Massive Data, Accepted for publication in Software, Practice and Experience [Preprint][SPE].
+[Optimized Succinct Data Structures for Massive Data][SPE], Accepted for publication in Software, Practice and Experience.

 ## External Resources used in SDSL